justinfagnani/dom-templating-api-proposal/EXPLAINER.md

 ##### `DOMTemplate.noChange`

-A sentinel value that signifies that the currently rendered value in the DOM should no change.
-This is useful for conditionally skipping work, and in cases where a directive imperatively updates a part.
+A sentinel value that signifies that the currently rendered value in the DOM should not change.
+This is useful for conditionally skipping work and in cases where a directive imperatively updates a part.

 #### `TemplateResult`

-`TemplateResult` is a class that captures the template type, static strings and values from a template expression:
+`TemplateResult` is a class that captures the template type, static strings, and values from a template expression:

 ```ts